 Photos and Short Videos

-Do you work all day, go home, spend the contents of your paycheck, and wonder where you are really going financially?
-Vague fantasies of owning your own home, buying new furniture, taking a vacation, or retiring early may pass through your mind - you want something bigger and better, but what exactly?
-And how do you get there?
-All too often financial dreams are abandoned in lieu of life’s practical obligations.
+Do you ever wonder where you are really going, financially?
+Perhaps you have dreams of owning your own home, buying new furniture, taking a vacation, or retiring early.
+Perhaps you just want a little more.
+So how do you get there?
+All too often, financial dreams are abandoned in lieu of life’s practical obligations.
 They may seem unachievable, or even silly.
-After all, you may think, how can a new car be considered when there are bills to pay?
+But they’re not.
+You can go from dreaming to achieving financial health by following these five steps.

-Assign a time frame for your goal.
+Step Three: Consider TimingIt’s important to assign a time frame to your goal.
 Mark your calendar with the projected achievement date.
-If the goal is mid or long-term, allocate progress points (i.e. "$500 in my IRA account by June 5th, $1,000 by December 12th).
-Keep yourself motivated by flipping to those dates often.
+If your goal is mid- or long-term, allocate milestones on the way to your goal (for example, $500 in my IRA account by June 1, or $1,000 by December 15).
+Check in with yourself often, and do your best to stay motivated.

 Was this article helpful?

 Share this article: